Head‑to‑head · AI customer service

 Enterprise rollouts typically run 3–7 months with setup fees and a guided implementation.
 Appropriate for Fortune 50 complexity — a heavy lift for a lean team that needs value this quarter.

 Built for large enterprise — 40%+ of the Fortune 50, regulated verticals, six-figure budgets and dedicated internal teams.
-Superb at that scale; mismatched to an SMB's size and speed.
+Superb at that scale, but not built or priced for SMB or mid-market teams.

 Resolution quality

-ComparableReports strong production outcomes — an 83% average resolution rate and 4.8+ CSAT measured across deployments, billed on genuine resolution.
+ComparableReports strong production outcomes — an 83% average resolution rate and 4.8+ CSAT measured across deployments, billed on genuine resolution — with its edge widening on complex procedures.
 For SMB case mixes, performance is well in Sierra's class — validate both on your own tickets.

 Strong enterprise results (70%+ resolution in published cases).
 To its credit, Sierra also bills on resolution, not deflection — an incentive both vendors share, and a fairer test than handling rates.